-Full and detailed regulations regarding the FIMC exam are available through the Faculty of Pre-Hospital Care exams website, described in section 1.9.
+Full and detailed regulations regarding the FIMC exam are available through the Royal College of Surgeons of Edinburgh examinations website, described in section 1.9.

 3.2 The FIMC written exam

 The FIMC written exam is composed of 180 single best answer questions answered within a 180 minute duration.
 The exam covers the whole of the PHEM curriculum phase 1a, 1b and phase 2 elements and samples from each of the themes of the curriculum in the percentages described in table 2.2 (the proportions of questions in the table may vary to some degree).
 The SBA questions within the FIMC exam relate to elements of underpinning knowledge listed and described in the PHEM curriculum.